sspickle/SM2024-CompLab/README.md

 Python will be the common programming language we'll use in both environments.

 Let's start with learning python.
-We'll begin our work a browser based version of[Jupyter Lab](https://sspickle.github.io/SM2024-CompLab/lab/index.html).
+We'll begin our work a browser based version of [Jupyter Lab](https://sspickle.github.io/SM2024-CompLab/lab/index.html).

-Once you're here you can get started by opening the "README.ipynb" notebook like so:
+Click on the [Jupyter Lab](https://sspickle.github.io/SM2024-CompLab/lab/index.html) link.
+Once the window finishes rendering you can get started by opening the "README.ipynb" notebook like so:

 |Figure 1|
 |:-|
 |![Fig. 1: README notebook](./content/imgs/jupyter-launcher.png)|
 |Jupyter Launcher View|

+Enjoy!